Don't Make a Wave Committee: Transition to Greenpeace

-During meetings in 1970 Bill Darnell combined the words ‘green’ and ‘peace’, thereby giving the organization its first expedition name, Greenpeace.
+During meetings in 1970, Bill Darnell combined the words "green" and "peace", thereby giving the organization its first expedition name, Greenpeace.
 Many Canadians protested the United States military underground nuclear bomb tests, codenamed Cannikin, beneath the island of Amchitka, Alaska in 1971.
-In May the year, the Don't Make a Wave Committee sent Jim Bohlen and Patrick Moore, to represent the Don't Make a Wave Committee in US Atomic Energy Commission hearings in Alaska.
+In May of the year, the Don't Make a Wave Committee sent Jim Bohlen and Patrick Moore, to represent the Don't Make a Wave Committee in US Atomic Energy Commission hearings in Alaska.
 The Don't Make a Wave Committee first expedition hired the Phyllis Cormack, a halibut seiner available for charter, to take protestors to the testing zone on the island of Amchitka.
 The expedition was called Greenpeace I, and included Canadian journalist Robert Hunter.
-In the fall of 1971 the ship sailed towards Amchitka and faced the U.S. Navy ship Confidence.
+In the fall of 1971, the ship sailed towards Amchitka and faced the U.S. Navy ship Confidence.
 The activists were forced to turn back.
 Because of this and the increasingly bad weather the crew decided to return to Canada only to find out that the news about their journey and the support from the crew of the Confidence had generated widespread sympathy for their protest.
 Greenpeace chartered another ship, a former minesweeper Edgewater Fortune, which was renamed the Greenpeace Too!.
 Paul Watson, also a co-founder of Greenpeace was selected to crew the 2nd vessel.
 One day out of Amchitka the United States Atomic Energy Commission conducted the underground 5 Mt Cannikin nuclear test a day earlier than scheduled on November 6, 1971.
 The nuclear test gained widespread criticism and the U.S. decided not to continue with their test plans at Amchitka.
-In 1972, The Don't Make a Wave committee changed their official name to Greenpeace Foundation.
+In 1972, The Don't Make a Wave committee changed its official name to Greenpeace Foundation.

 On 4 May 1972, following Irving Stowe's departure from the chairmanship of the Don't Make A Wave Committee, the fledgling environmental group officially changed its name to the "Greenpeace Foundation".
 Later that year David McTaggart would sail his yacht, Greenpeace III, to French Polynesia to oppose the French atmospheric nuclear tests at Mururoa atoll, supported by the new Greenpeace Foundation.